ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 This notation is kind of experimental on my part.
 Ellickson instead uses symbols `$ A, B, C, D, E $` in descending order, but that makes it hard to remember which goes where in the grid.
 And when I extend it, the ordering will be lost, making it even more confusing.

-To help make the structure more visible, I've colored the symbols in green when that player prefers them to the alternative, and red when that player prefers the alternative.
-So a Nash equilibrium has two green symbols.
-Note that each color only compares one payoff against one other; when `$ ws_1 $` is red, that means `$ ss_1 > ws_1 $`, since `$ ss_1 $` represents Player 1's payoff if he changes his move while Player 2 keeps hers the same.
-The quadrants with a darkened background are the socially optimal ones.
+To help make the structure more visible, I've colored the symbols in green or red according to local incentive gradients - green for "this player prefers this outcome to the outcome they get from changing their move", red for the opposite of that.
+So when `$ ws_1 $` is red, that means `$ ss_1 > ws_1 $`, since `$ ss_1 $` represents Player 1's payoff if he changes his move while Player 2 keeps hers the same.
+A Nash equilibrium has two green symbols.
+I've also given a slightly darker background to the socially optimal quadrants.

 Comparing these games, Ellickson claims for example that norms will tend to punish someone who Shirks in a Prisoner's Dilemma, rather than rewarding those who Work, because eventually most people will Work and it's cheaper to sanction the thing that happens rarely.
 But in a Specialized Labor game, norms will tend to reward the efficient worker ("cheapest labor-provider") for Working, because that encourages people to obtain the skills necessary to perform this work.
 There's a background level of skills that everyone is expected to have, and people are punished for falling short of them and rewarded for exceeding them.